landfills are making coloradans sick

 CASE STUDY: fountain landfill in foundation

 Despite its proximity to elementary schools, parks, and childcare facilities, the Fountain Landfill is not required to report its annual estimated methane emissions to the U.S. EPA.
 This isn’t the only landfill that falls slips the the cracks due to regulatory loopholes; 37 of Colorado’s landfills don’t have to report emissions estimates.
 But a lack of data doesn’t mean all is well — it just makes methane and other more difficult to find and control.
 Meanwhile, the surrounding community is paying the price of unchecked pollution.
-Of those who live within 5 miles of the landfill:
+Of those who live in nearby communities*:

 More than 33,000 people are exposed to polluted drinking water, with the area seeing some of the highest number of drinking water violations in the country.